kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 <ins>domain</ins> / <ins>organization</ins> / <ins>repo</ins> / <ins>version</ins> / <ins>path/to/file/in/repo</ins>
 </pre>

-where `version` corresponds to a [`git fetch` "ref"](https://git-scm.com/docs/git-fetch), found in the form of the `ref` query string parameter for directory urls and embedded in the path of raw GitHub file urls.
-Ideally though, `version` is a stable tag as opposed to a branch.
+where `version` corresponds to a [`git fetch ref`](https://git-scm.com/docs/git-fetch), the same entity that the command looks for in a remote `target`. `ref`s are query string parameters in directory urls and embedded in the path of raw GitHub file urls.
+Ideally though, `ref`s are stable tags as opposed to branches.

 The command replaces remote references in `newDir` with local relative paths to the downloaded files.
 To help ensure that `newDir` is a clean copy, the command additionally overwrites absolute path references into `target` to point